php-usergroup-dresden/website/contents/home.md

 * 19:00 Uhr (07:00pm) - Usergroup + Host Intro

-* 19:30 Uhr (07:30pm) - **Lehren aber richtig - Ein schlechter Entwickler werde ich (von) ganz allein** - Thomas Wiedemann
+* 19:30 Uhr (07:30pm) - **Lightning Talk** - Noch nicht vergeben
-  Basierend auf psychologischen Grundlagen des Lernens, Aspekten aus Motivations- und Emotionspsychologie und jahrelanger Erfahrung in der Softwareentwicklung versucht dieser Talk:

-  - Fallstricke aufzuzeigen
-  - etwas psychologisches Know-How zu vermitteln

-  um am Ende aus beiden Punkten sinnvolle Ansätze für zukünftige Ausbildungsstrategien zu entwickeln.

 * 20:15 Uhr (08:15pm) - Break

-* 20:30 Uhr (08:30pm) - **Der Content-Manager mag den Baum (PHPCR)** - Maximilian Berghoff / <i class="fa fa-twitter"></i> [@ElectricMaxxx](https://twitter.com/ElectricMaxxx)
+* 20:30 Uhr (08:30pm) - **There’s a slight smell of wet dog in your code** - Sebastian Feldmann / <i class="fa fa-twitter"></i> [@movetodevnull](https://twitter.com/movetodevnull)

+  Do you know code smells?
+Do you think they are a bad thing?
+Actually they don’t have to be!
+  Code smells help you to recognize problems in your code.
+And the best thing about them is, that they help you refactor your code the right way.
+  In this talk we put our noses deep into our code and have a look at how code smells can help you improve your legacy code or even the code you write today.

 * 21:00 Uhr (09:00pm) - Community + Socializing

 <hr class="blockspace">